Jeff Russell: Major League Career

 On August 13, 1983, playing in front of the home crowd at Riverfront Stadium, Russell made his major league debut at the age of 21.
 In his major league debut, Russell pitched a complete game, allowing just five hits in the Reds 3–1 victory over the San Diego Padres.
 In addition to pitching a complete game in his major league debut, Russell got his first career hit and RBI.
 In the bottom of the 6th inning, Russell got a hit off Padres starter John Montefusco, a double that drove in Dann Bilardello for the third and final run.
 Russell finished his first season in the big leagues with a 4–5 record and an ERA of 3.03.

-The 1984 season was a rough season for Jeff as he finished with a 6–18 record and an ERA of 4.26.
+Jeff finished the 1984 season with a 6–18 record and an ERA of 4.26.
 Not only did Jeff flirt with losing 20 games in a season, but he ended up leading the NL in losses with 18.
 On July 23, 1985, Russell was the player to be named later in a huge trade.
 The Texas Rangers sent third baseman Buddy Bell to the Reds for outfielder Duane Walker.
 During his time in Texas, Russell was a steady part of the starting rotation and a two-time All-Star.
 He was soon converted to relief and in 1989, he led the American League in saves with 38.
 Russell remained the closer with the Rangers until 1992, when he was part of another blockbuster trade.
 The Texas Rangers sent Russell, outfielder Ruben Sierra, and pitcher Bobby Witt to the Oakland A's in exchange for outfielder Jose Canseco.
 Russell finished the season with the A's before signing with the Boston Red Sox the following spring.
 Russell saved 33 games for Boston in 1993.
 Midway through the 1994 season, Russell was traded to the Cleveland Indians for pitchers Steve Farr and Chris Nabholz.
 Russell spent the rest of the year with Cleveland before becoming a free agent and returning to Texas, where he spent the last two years of his career.